 As you can see, some use cases are enabled by third party VMware partner technology providers.
 Each technology comes with its own pros and cons and provides different levels of flexibility and end user experience while leveraging inherent vSphere technologies to realize synergies between their product and the vSphere platform.
 VMware is committed to continue working with OEMs, HW and SW vendors in the hardware acceleration ecosystem.
 The goal is to allow customers to extract maximum value from their modern infrastructure while easing its management and consumption.

-In the next part of this series, we will detail the steps required and the technologies available to enable one full dedicated GPU in a vSphere VM.
+In the following parts of this series, we will detail the steps required and the technologies available to enable one full dedicated GPU in a vSphere VM and how to share a GPU across multiple VMs.
+Part 2 of this series on using DirectPath I/O for GPUs is here.
+Part 3 of the series on installing NVIDIA Grid for GPUs on vSphere is here.